saethrej/ego-speed-estimation/README.md

 ```

 ### Pre-Processing the comma2k19 Dataset
 The comma2k19 dataset consists of 2019 video sequences, each of 1 minute length, captured at 20 fps, and thus denote a sequence of 1200 frames.
-The raw videos are provided as `.hevc` files, which cannot be read with a standard libraries such as `torchvision`.
+The raw videos are provided as `.hevc` files, which cannot be directly read with standard libraries such as `torchvision`.
 Moreover, the vehicle's speed data has a higher temporal resolution than the camera's frame rate.

-We thus provide three auxiliary scripts:(a) convert the input videos to `.mp4` files, (b) crop the initial frames to remove static elements such as the front of the car's cockpit and further resize them to 290 x 118 pixels, and (c) extract the correct speed values at each video frame.
-These can be run with the following commands:
+We thus provide three auxiliary scripts: (a) converts the input videos to `.mp4` files, (b) crops the initial frames to remove static elements such as the front of the car's cockpit and further resize them to 290 x 118 pixels, and (c) extracts the correct speed values at each video frame.
+To run the scripts use the following commands:

 ```bash
 # load necessary modules (only if running on Euler)